 Rebirth in Tijuana

-The movement was christened “Onda Chicana” probably due to the fact that the lyrics of the songs were now in English, and therefore there was more freedom of expression.
+The movement was christened “Onda Chicana” probably due to the fact that the lyrics of the songs were now in English, which meant more freedom of expression.

 Some thought any Mexican singing in English must be a Chicano.
 But bands wrote in English because they wanted greater lyrical freedom, and to sound more like King Crimson, Jethro Tull, and Led Zeppelin.

 There is a reason why creativity exploded in Tijuana.
 Border cities have historically been sites of innovation, exchange of ideas, and artistic movements.

 Due to its location near the California coast where psychedelic rock in the style of The Doors, Creedence Clearwater Revival, and Jefferson Airplane was born, Tijuana musicians managed to learn directly from the people who were playing on the other side of the border.